nanogiants/appcom-styleguide-ios/README.md

 **[back to top](#table-of-contents)**

 ## Logging

-<a name="logging--logger"></a><a name="8.1"></a>
+### Logger

-- [8.1](#logging--logger) NSLog logs an error message to the Apple System Log facility and therefore shouldn't be used for debug logging.
+NSLog logs an error message to the Apple System Log facility and therefore shouldn't be used for debug logging.
-Besides NSLog - which shouldn't be used in production code - Apple provides a library for loggin.
+Besides NSLog - which shouldn't be used in production code - Apple provides a library for logging.
 This library and the appropiate log level should be used instead of the commonly used NSLog.

 ```
 // example